HOME|

 Kathmandu Travel Guide

 Kathmandu is the capital and largest city of the Himalayan nation of Nepal and is situated in a wide valley behind a wall of impregnable mountains.
-This might explain somewhat why Kathmandu was completely closed off from the outside world until 1951.
-In fact, it did not have a motor road to the outside world until 1958.
-The city has certainly made up for lost time – having torn down rich brown brick and thrown up grey concrete in their place.
-Toyotas and Honda motorcycles, mini-supermarkets, boutiques, ice-cream parlors and pre-packaged noodles have taken over.
+This might explain somewhat why Kathmandu was completely hidden from the rest of the world until 1951.
+In fact, it did not even have roads leading to the outside until 1958.
+The city, however, has quickly made up for lost time.
+Low-lying, brown bricks have been torn down and replaced by grey concrete.
+Roads are now infested with Japanese motorcycles and European cars and lined with mini-supermarkets, ice-cream parlors, boutique stores, and eatery stands serving noodles.[1]

-But old aspects of Kathmandu stubbornly remain, and the city still retains the atmosphere that is derived from its warm and friendly population.
-Away from the main commercial and shopping areas, you will see lots of fine brick neighborhoods in narrow lanes.
+But old Kathmandu still refuses to die.
+Much of the city’s former atmosphere remains, including the warmth and friendliness of its people.
+Outside of the commercial and shopping districts stand neighborhoods characterized by rows of fine bricks lined densely along narrow lanes.[2]
 The city is definitely a contrast between the modern and the traditional – the old medieval Kathmandu and the modern Durbar Marg area.

 Today, Kathmandu is a wonderful city to visit, considered to be one of the most exotic cities in Asia.
 It is full of religious temples and palaces and is a semi-mecca for yoga, meditation, Hindu, and Buddhist enthusiasts.
 While the streets are filled with strange odors, they are saved by the colorful music tuned from the jangling of cymbals and the beat of drums from the hands of street performers.
 And the narrow lanes strolled by vendors carrying their woolen shawls and heavy-laden baskets full of fruits and vegetables somehow brings a sense of comfort to the foreign traveler’s eyes.